-A wide range of psychological problems can arise for patients with untreated celiac disease or non-celiac wheat sensitivity.
+A wide range of psychological problems can arise for patients with untreated celiac disease.
 These can include difficulties adjusting to a new diagnosis of chronic illness as well as dealing with adherence to a gluten-free diet and other aspects of disease management.
-Protracted duration of emotional or behavioral symptoms, greater severity of symptoms, and/or significant impairment in functioning are indicators of potential need for mental health treatment.
+Protracted duration of emotional or behavioral symptoms, greater severity of symptoms, and/or significant impairment in functioning are indicators of a potential need for mental health treatment.
 These include:

 - Finding little or no pleasure in life

 - Feeling worthless or extremely guilty

 - Crying a lot for no particular reason